meilisearch/meilisearch-java/README.md

 <p align="center">⚡ The MeiliSearch API client written for Java</p>

-**MeiliSearch Java** is a client for **MeiliSearch** written in Java. **MeiliSearch** is a powerful, fast, open-source, easy to use and deploy search engine.
+**MeiliSearch Java** is the MeiliSearch API client for Java developers. **MeiliSearch** is a powerful, fast, open-source, easy to use and deploy search engine.
 Both searching and indexing are highly customizable.
 Features such as typo-tolerance, filters, facets and synonyms are provided out-of-the-box.

 ### ⚠️ Important!: this is WIP, and not available for production ⚠️